Voilett-Roze/asus/Ipset-script-installation-instructions.md

 ```
 cru l
 ```
-* F
-Finally call this at the end of your existing /jffs/firewall-start:
+* Finally call this at the end of your existing /jffs/firewall-start:
 ```
 # Load ipset filter rules
 sh /jffs/scripts/privacy-filter